Study sets, textbooks, questions

 african societies organized around kinship or other forms of obligation and lacking the concentration of political power and authority associated with states

 Bantu people in southeastern Congo (language) -- kingdom based on agriculture; formed on lower Kongo River; capital at Mbanza Kongo; ruled by hereditary monarchy, the Bantu language spoken by the Kongo people living in the tropical forests of Zaire and Congo and Angola

-a river in southern Africa, flowing east through Zimbabwe and Mozambique into the Indian Ocean.
+A river in southern Africa, flowing east through Zimbabwe and Mozambique into the Indian Ocean.
 Fed by sources in Angola and Zambia and forms the border between Zambia and Zimbabwe

 hunting and foraging people who spoke a Khoisan language, lived in small family communities of twenty to twenty-five members throughout southern Africa.
 Traveled in small bands of a few related families

 paintings of the San peoples of southern Africa; evidence of aboriginal people lived in the area for ten thousand years

 Benin was famous for its bronze and brass sculptures; main function=please the king

 an ancient upright stone slab bearing markings, used for recording important events; huge stone pillars built by the aksumites